STAMP-project/dspot/README.md

   [(-o|--output-path) <output>]
         [optional] specify the output folder (default: dspot-report)

+  [-q|--clean]
+        [optional] if enabled, DSpot will remove the out directory if exists, else it will append the results to the exist files. (default: off)

   [(-m|--path-pit-result) <./path/to/mutations.csv>]
         [optional, expert mode] specify the path to the .csv of the original